oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/helidon-to-other-microservices.md

 StockManager/mp-rest/responseTimeout=5000
 ```

 The only thing we absolutely have to specify is the URL, though this can be specified as an option in the `RegisterRestClient` if desired.
 The timeouts and so on are really for convenience, we could also (if it wasn't defined in the interface itself) specify the scope of the rest client.
-Note that configuration property settings will override those in the sorce code.
+Note that configuration property settings will override those in the source code.

 Also in the microprofile-config.properties file are details for another REST client